bradtxufl/axway-open-docs/content/en/docs/central/env_gw_mgmt/environment_list.md

 This page can be sorted by an environment's logical name, title, or by the time that they were created or last modified.
 Some environments contain both a logical name and a more customizable title which are both displayed on this page.

-You can also search the environments by their logical name, title, or any tags that are attached to it.
+You can search the environments by their logical name, title, or any tags that are attached to it.

 ### Anatomy of the results